Who's workforce ready?

 Here’s a shortlist:

-— How to look for a job
+• How to look for a job

-— How to research companies they are applying to
+• How to research companies before applying

-— What questions to ask prospective employers
+• What questions to ask prospective employers

-— What questions prospective employers can’t ask
+• What questions prospective employers can’t ask

-— Know and understand their rights as employees
+• Know and understand their rights as employees

-— Consider what benefits are important to them
+• Consider what benefits are important to them

-— Adaptability – duties and responsibilities change
+• Adaptability – duties and responsibilities change

-— How to collaborate with colleagues
+• How to collaborate with colleagues

-— Understand how to prepare themselves for advancement
+• Understand how to prepare themselves for advancement

-— How to keep up-to-date with changing labor laws
+• How to keep up-to-date with changing labor laws

-— How many of these items are recent grads able to clearly explain or answer?
+How many of these items are recent grads able to clearly explain or answer?

 Fill the Workforce Ready Gaps

 From my admittedly unscientific survey, many young people entering the workforce are woefully unprepared.
 Some don’t know the minimum wage in their state/city.
-Others possess an inflated sense of their value to an organization
+Others possess an inflated sense of their value to an organization that leads to unrealistic positions and salary expectations.

 This needs to change.

 The employment landscape is vastly different than it was a decade or more ago.
-New workers need to be as knowledgeable about workplace expectations today.
+New workers need to be knowledgeable about workplace expectations today.

 About the Author